What to Bring

 - tax return for Puerto Rico, Guam, American Samoa, the U.S. Virgin Islands, the Marshall Islands, the Federated States of Micronesia.

-- Parent’s Federal Income Tax Return for the previous year (if you are a dependent student as defined by federal criteria)
+- Parent’s Federal Income Tax Return for 2015 (if you are a dependent student as defined by federal criteria)

 - Social Security,